Message from the Executive Officer

 biodiversity conservation

-In order to realize a sustainable society, SoftBank Corp. positions its response to climate change and biodiversity conservation as a social duty and an important theme.
-Regarding climate change, we are working to bring greenhouse gas emissions from our business activities to net zero by 2030 in accordance with the Carbon-Neutral 2030 Declaration, while we reduce greenhouse gas emissions throughout our supply chain, including our customers and suppliers, to net zero by 2050.
+In order to realize a sustainable society, we regard addressing climate change, biodiversity conservation, and natural capital and resource circulation as a social responsibility and recognize them as important management issues.
+Regarding climate change, we are working to bring greenhouse gas emissions from our business activities to net zero by 2030 in accordance with our declaration of "Carbon-Neutral 2030," while we reduce greenhouse gas emissions throughout our supply chain, including our customers and suppliers, to net zero by 2050.
 The entire group is working as one toward this goal.

-For biodiversity conservation, we support the international community's goal of being nature positive.
+Also, for biodiversity conservation, we support the international community's goal of being nature positive.
 For example, we conduct forest conservation activities to reduce the impact of our business operations on ecosystems.
 When we have communications equipment such as mobile phone base stations in locations where biodiversity is important, we plant trees in an area twice as large as that taken up by our equipment as well as conduct other forest conservation activities.
 In addition, we conduct information disclosure on the impact of our business activities on natural capital based on the framework announced by the Taskforce on Nature-related Financial Disclosures (TNFD).

 Increasing corporate value